 All research at Arkansas Tech University that involves animal subjects must be reviewed and approved in accordance with federal law and university policy.
 Arkansas Tech University’s Institutional Animal Care and Use Committee is charged with overseeing compliance with these federal regulations.

 By law, the IACUC must be composed of, at a minimum, three members: a chairperson, a veterinarian with training or experience in laboratory animal medicine, and a non-affiliated member.
 A committee of this size would not be able to accomplish the numerous regulatory tasks required of the committee.
 To share the responsibility, as well as the work-load, the university IACUC is composed a variety of members including:

 IACUC may use consultants, when required, for specific protocol review.
 The consultant may offer opinions and advice, but may not vote on any application for use.

 According to the 9th Code of Federal Regulations (CFR9), it is the responsibility of the chief executive officer (CEO) of the institution (in our case, President Robin Bowen) to appoint all members of IACUC, and the institutional official (IO).
-The CEO has delegated the authority to appoint IACUC members to the Dean of Graduate College and Research, Dr. Richard Schoephoerster, as the Institutional Official.
+The CEO has delegated the authority to appoint IACUC members to the Dean of Graduate College and Research, Dr. Sarah Gordon, as the Institutional Official.

 As an Arkansas Tech University decision making body, the Institutional Animal Care & Use Committee (IACUC) ensures that all animals in experimental research are used appropriately and treated in accordance with the highest standards of humane care.